jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

   title: ''
   body: 'The treatment with Zygomatic Implants is a procedure that involves a Maxillofacial
-    Surgery intervention, in a surgical block of hospital environment, general anesthesia and all the life support resources that, unquestionably, merit the case.
+    Surgery intervention, in a surgical block of hospital environment, general anesthesia and all the life support resources that; unquestionably, merit the case.

 '
   author: Dr. Castor José Garabán Povea